-5.4.2.
-For CAM, the owner or operator shall comply with recordkeeping requirements of permit conditions 3.4.1. and 3.4.2.
-The owner or operator shall maintain records of monitoring data, corrective actions taken, any written quality improvement plan required pursuant to 40 CFR §64.8 and any activities undertaken to implement a quality improvement plan, and other supporting information required to be maintained under 40 CFR Part 64 (such as data used to document the adequacy of monitoring, or records of monitoring maintenance or corrective actions).
+- 5.4.7.
+For CAM, the owner or operator shall comply with the recordkeeping requirements of permit conditions 3.4.1. and 3.4.2.
+The owner or operator shall maintain records of monitoring data, monitor performance data, corrective actions taken, any written quality improvement plan required pursuant to 40 CFR §64.8 and any activities undertaken to implement a quality improvement plan, and other supporting information required to be maintained under 40 CFR Part 64 (such as data used to document the adequacy of monitoring, or records of monitoring maintenance or corrective actions).
+[45CSR§30-5.1.c, 40 CFR §64.9(b)] - 5.4.8.
+To determine compliance with the usage limit set forth in Section 5.1.13 of this permit, the permittee will keep monthly records of the amount of sodium bicarbonate used at the die cleaning operation.